What is Pebbledash?

 There are three options that you can choose for thin coat coloured renders:

 - Acrylic render: Acrylic Coloured render is very similar to silicone, except for it doesn’t provide the same hydrophobic properties.
-It’s a solid middle-ground thin coat render because it still provides the same flexibility, Acrylic render is also great at holding onto colour pigment.
-So this is also a fantastic choice if you are looking to replace pebbledash with a coloured render.
+It’s a solid middle-ground thin coat render because it still provides the same flexibility, but it’s also great at holding onto colour pigment.
+This is a fantastic choice if you are looking to replace pebbledash with a coloured render.
 (Read more about Acrylic Render here).

 - Mineral render: Mineral Coloured render is a dry-mix, thin coat render.
 This is a very popular choice if you live in a cold or rainy climate (as many pebbledash homeowners do – Scotland, coastal homes!) because mineral render is extremely fast drying (you can’t apply other renders in cold/rainy temperatures because they take longer to dry).
 The only thing about this render is that you need to paint it afterwards with silicone paint to seal it in.
 This is because if it’s left exposed to the elements it can develop lime bloom due to the presence of Portland cement. (read more about Mineral Render here).